hawkwood304/ReconstructSubdiv/README.md

-# ReconstructSubdiv\
-Giảm lại số lưới về trước khi smooth và xóa lịch sử\
-Copy file về để vào thư mục scirpt của maya\
-Vào scirpt editor chọn bảng python gõ:\
-\
-import ReconstructSubdiv as rs\
+# ReconstructSubdiv
-reload(rs)\
-rs.ReconstructSubdiv()
+This script use for if you want to undo smooth mesh but you already delete the history. import ReconstructSubdiv as rs reload(rs) rs.ReconstructSubdiv()